Backpacking with Ultralite Nalgene Bottles

 Don’t Ditch Your Nalgene Bottles

 Many years ago, I wrote an article titled Go Light – Ditch Your Nalgene Bottles, which in hindsight was a little idiotic, because I was over-enthusiastic about dropping my gear weight.
 It was based on the assumption that all Nalgene bottles weighed 6.25 oz because I didn’t know that these 1L Ultralite Nalgenes weigh 3.75 oz.
-While I still believe in reducing my gear weight, especially as I age, I’ve found that I prefer the functionality of these Ultralite Nalgenes over Smartwater bottles and their ilk.
+While I still believe in keeping my gear weight low, I’ve found that I prefer the functionality of these Ultralite Nalgenes over Smartwater bottles and their ilk.
+Try pouring hot water into a Smartwater bottle sometime and you’ll quickly see why.

-I still carry extra Platypus or CNOC soft bottles with me when I’m hiking so I can carry extra water when necessary or squeeze it through a hollow fiber filter like a Sawyer or a Befree.
-But carrying these wide-mouth Ultralite Nalgenes, available in White, Orange, Red, or Green colors, is an upgrade over PET bottles and well worth a few ounces of added weight.
+I still carry Platypus or CNOC soft bottles with me when I’m hiking so I can carry extra water when necessary or squeeze it through a hollow fiber filter like a Sawyer or a Befree.
+But carrying these wide-mouth Ultralite Nalgenes is an upgrade over PET bottles and well worth a few ounces of added weight.

 Nalgene Ultralite Bottles